- Did the tax replace existing wagering taxes?

 There were no Regulations in place for the start of the tax.
 Provisions were included in the Act to enable the creation of future regulations to respond to potential changes in the wagering and betting market.

-Any amount in the calculation of the net wagering revenue, including a bet, a payout or a commission, to the extent it is stated in a foreign currency, is taken to be the amount expressed in Australian dollars according to the exchange rates published by the Reserve Bank of Australia on the day on which the liability to pay the tax arose.
+Any amount in the calculation of the net wagering revenue, including a bet, a payout or a commission, to the extent it is stated in a foreign currency, is taken to be the amount expressed in Australian dollars at the exchange rates published by the Reserve Bank of Australia on the day on which the bet was made.
+If the exchange rate is not published on that day, the rate used is the last rate published before the day the bet was made.

 For practical and sensible administration, the entity may alternatively choose to use the exchange rates published by the Reserve Bank of Australia on the day on which the amount incurs (i.e. the day on which the bet is made, the winnings are paid or payable, the commission is received).